 As I have mentioned in other posts on this blog, my spiritual awakening began in April of 2014.
 Prior to that, I had no understanding of what it meant to be spiritual.
 Spirituality is something I had always lumped with religion, and religion had never filled any purpose in my life.
 I rejected religion from a very young age, despite the fact that I grew up in the Bible Belt.
-I could not convince myself to believe there was a man in the sky who would severely punish others if he was such a compassionate, loving man as others described him.
+I could not convince myself to believe there was a man in the sky who would severely punish others if he was as compassionate and loving as others described him.
 I saw too much hypocrisy in all of it, so I decided what was best for me was to be an atheist and to reject anything that lacked logic and reason.

 The awakening struck without any warning, just a couple weeks before my graduation from graduate school.
 Essentially, what happened is I noticed that several synchronistic events occurred within a couple of weeks.
 In the past, I had always been quick to assume that synchronistic events were just random coincidences that weren’t worth any attention, but there was a completely different feeling about it this time.
 The coincidences were coming my way so frequently and rapidly that it really caught my attention.
 I knew there was something strange going on, but I couldn’t name what it was at first.

 I spent the next few months trying to understand the debilitating fatigue that struck after I graduated.
 Instead of feeling better after a couple of months of being out of graduate school, like I had expected, I ended up feeling a million times worse once I slowed down and got away from all the stress and deadlines that I had become accustomed to during grad school.
-The fatigue had turned into a horrible, unwelcome visitor that I could not get rid of after I graduated.
+This fatigue turned into a horrible, unwelcome visitor that I could not get rid of after I graduated.

-I have also had to face the reality that I have been unconsciously holding onto fear and pain for years, and I am still in the process of working through some of those old issues.
+I have also had to face the reality that I have been unconsciously holding onto fear and pain for years, and I am still in the process of working through some of those old wounds and issues.
 Then there is the fact that my sense of isolation and loneliness has increased as I’ve let go of relationships that don’t seem like a good match anymore.
 I must admit, it has been hard to let go of some things from the past.
 It’s human nature to resist change, but the path of awakening can show us that some things from the past simply aren’t serving us well anymore.
-We learn how crucial it is to embrace new relationships, new goals, and new environments that help us connect with the newer, more authentic self.
+We learn how crucial it is to embrace new relationships, new goals, and new environments that help us connect with our more authentic self.

 If you currently feel lost, confused, frustrated, sad, anxious, hopeless, or afraid, I hope you will rely on your inner strength to get you through these challenging times.
-If you find the spiritual awakening process too challenging and decide to give up to go back to your old way of living for a while, I don’t think it’s fair for anyone to pass judgment onto you.
-It is your path.
-Your development and evolution will occur when it is right for you.
+If you find the spiritual awakening process too challenging and feel the need to slow down and withdraw to cope with these changes, I hope you will honor whatever it is you feel you need to get through this.
+Your development and evolution is occurring at the pace that is right for you.
 We are all somewhere along the spiritual path, whether everyone is conscious of it or not.
 I embrace this transformation I’m going through.
 And if you have consciously embarked on a spiritual path, I hope you will find the courage to embrace transformation, too.